rpav/c2ffi/README.md

   `LIBCLANG_CPPFLAGS=/usr/local/include` or wherever you installed LLVM.
 And you will have to build LLVM, because Apple's build does not seem to include the appropriate headers or libraries.

+* If you're seeing errors about e.g. no conversion from `std::shared_ptr` or similar, you probably have the wrong version.
+  Make sure the release you're using is *at least* the same SVN revision as the official LLVM release.
+Some distro packages (e.g. Ubuntu's) claim to be a version, but are vastly out of date.

 ## Usage